jerrysze/Comp3111LEx/readme.md

-This is the first lab of Comp3111
+This is the 1st lab of Comp3111

 1. I have learnt the way to build a Java Project in intelliJ
 2. I have successfully created my first GitHub to share project source with others